 Learn more about flu shots, additional COVID-19 shots, and COVID-19 booster shots

 Yes, you definitely need your yearly flu shot!
-If you haven’t received your flu shot yet, you should try to do so by the end of October or as soon as you are able.
+If you haven’t received your flu shot yet, you should try to do so as soon as you're able.
 Many people are still getting sick with COVID-19, so it's important to protect yourself against the flu virus.
-If you're a Veteran enrolled in VA health care, find a facility near you to get a free flu shot as soon as possible.
+If you're a Veteran enrolled in VA health care, find a facility near you to get a free flu shot.
 It’s your best protection against the flu and complications from the flu including serious disease, hospitalization, and death.

 Can I get an additional COVID-19 shot or a COVID-19 booster shot at a VA facility?

 There’s also a lot of talk about needing a COVID-19 booster or an additional dose of the COVID-19 vaccine.
 There is a difference between additional shots and booster shots.
 You may have questions about whether you need another shot.
 VA has adopted some guidelines for you to consider

 We follow CDC’s guidance on COVID-19 booster shots and additional doses.
 VA is currently offering booster shots of the Pfizer-BioNTech vaccine to people who received a 2-dose initial vaccination with the Pfizer-BioNTech vaccine at least six months ago, based on current authorizations.
 (As the Federal Drug Administration and the CDC offer more recommendations, this may change.
 Check with your health care team to learn more.)

 The CDC recommends that some people get a booster dose 6 or more months after they’ve had their second Pfizer-BioNTech dose.
 The following groups are recommended to get a booster shot:

 People who are 65 years old or older

 People who live in long-term care facilities